 I’ve eaten a lot of preserved or pickled artichokes in my time, but this recipe is the best I’ve yet found.
-This is a riff off a recipe for pickled artichokes I found in Eugenia Bone’s Well Preserved, one of the better pickling books to come out in recent years.
+This is a riff off a recipe I found in Eugenia Bone’s Well Preserved, one of the better pickling books to come out in recent years.

 - 40-50 baby artichokes

 - 1 cup olive oil

 - 2 bay leaves

 - 3 teaspoons salt

 - 4 lemons, sliced in half